LethalMaus/StreamingYorkie/README.md

 Currently it is in an **Alpha** state.
 It could be that a *Bug* may appear or the app behaves in an unexpected manner.
-Please report any problems or suspiscions to help improve Streaming Yorkie for everyone.
+Please report any problems or suspicions to help improve Streaming Yorkie for everyone.

 ---